 I answer telephone calls 24 hours a day for people who have been placed under arrest for DWI.
 And I am often asked by the person under arrest if they should submit to testing.
-Most people have never been arrested before and they do not know if they should take a chemical test (breath, blood or urine) at the police station.
+Most people have never been arrested before and they do not know if they should submit to testing (breath, blood or urine) or not.

 Most people will test between .08% and .16% alcohol concentration level.
 For those people, taking the test is the correct choice as they would then be charged with a misdemeanor offense with a maximum punishment of 90 days in jail and a $1,000.00 fine.
 Their license revocation period would be for 90 days with a limited license after 15 days.

 If, on the other hand, the person refuses to submit to testing, the penalty is a gross-misdemeanor with a maximum punishment of one year in jail and a $3,000.00 fine.
 The license revocation period is for one year with a limited license after 15 days.

 If, however, the person under arrest knows that their preliminary breath test (PBT) was over .16%, then deciding to submit to testing may not be in their best interest.